Skip to content

 Abdominal drainage is a procedure to drain fluid from the peritoneal cavity, the space between the abdominal wall and organs.
 Inflammation, infection and traumatic injury, among other things, can cause fluid to build up in the cavity.
 The fluid is called ascites.

-First we will perform an ultrasound or CT scan to evaluate the amount and location of the fluid.
+First we will perform an ultrasound or CT scan on your child to evaluate the amount and location of the fluid.
 Then the doctor will inject a local numbing medicine at the site where the fluid will be drained.

-A small amount of the ascites (the fluid) will be sent to the laboratory to determine the cause of the accumulation.
+A small amount of the ascites (the fluid) will be sent to the laboratory to determine what caused the accumulation.

-Younger patients are usually given IV sedation so they aren’t awake during the procedure.
-If the child is older or has medical problems that prevent us from giving IV sedation, we will use only local numbing medicine.
+Younger children are usually given IV sedation so they aren’t awake during the procedure.
+If your child is older or has medical problems that prevent us from giving IV sedation, we will use only local numbing medicine.

 Approximately 30 to 60 minutes.

 Some children feel pain or discomfort at the needle insertion site, usually in the first day or two after the procedure.
-You may give over-the-counter pain medication.
+You may give your child over-the-counter pain medication.

 We will place a bandage over the site.
 If your child doesn’t have a drainage catheter, keep the bandage dry and in place for 48 hours.
 Then you may remove the clear bandage and the gauze and your child can shower or take a bath as usual.